-Each of the key licensing arrangements disclosed under this subheading terminates on the date expiration or adjudication of invalidity or unenforceability of the last of the particular licensed patents covered by the respective agreement.
+Each of the licensing arrangements disclosed under this subheading terminates on the date expiration or adjudication of invalidity or unenforceability of the last of the particular licenced patents covered by the respective agreement.
 Each licensor has the right to terminate the arrangement in the event of non-performance by Trinity Biotech.
-The key licensing arrangements, with the exception of the agreement entered into in 2013 which provides for the payment of a lump sum licence fee, require the Group to pay a royalty to the licence holder which is based on sales of the products which utilise the relevant technology being licensed.
-The royalty rates vary from 1.6% to 12.5% of sales.
-The total amount paid by Trinity Biotech under key licensing arrangements in 2019 was US\$338,000 (2018: US\$442,000).
+The key licensing arrangements, with the exception of the agreement entered into in 2013 which provides for the payment of a lump sum licence fee, require the Group to pay a royalty to the licence holder which is based on sales of the products which utilise the relevant technology being licenced.
+The total amount paid by Trinity Biotech under key licensing arrangements in 2021 was US\$540,000 (2020: US\$470,000).